 Here is a list of other Frequently Asked Questions:

 Q: Do you have an e-mail list?
 Or some way to subscribe to your blog?

 A: Yes!
-Look at the column to the right.
-There is a box.
-Simply enter your e-mail address and hit the "subscribe" button and you will receive my blog in your e-mail every time I post.
+Look at the column on the left.
+There is a yellow box that says "subscribe."
+Click on that and enter your e-mail and you will receive my blog in your e-mail every time I post.

 I also have a monthly newsletter, which is different from my blog.
 It's updates sent out once a month.
 You can sign up for that here.

 Q: Can I take a class from you?

 Q: How long will I have access to an online class I purchase from you?